How much does a divorce lawyer cost? We’ll explain how divorce lawyers charge for their services and what factors will affect your total fees.

 Getting divorced is a stressful experience even under the best of circumstances.
 Unfortunately, it is often easier to tie the knot than it is to untie it.

 Step one is understanding how your divorce lawyer will charge you.
 Step two is understanding what factors influence the overall legal cost of your divorce.
-So let's dig deeper into understanding how much divorce lawyers cost.
+So let's dig deeper into understanding how much a divorce lawyers costs.

 Many divorce lawyers charge hourly rates for their time, though flat fee arrangements are also possible.
 Some divorce lawyers may also require an up-front retainer, which is essentially a down payment for legal fees and expenses.